 L.S.D feeds on light via two LDR (light depending resistor) mounted on a suction cup, allowing the sensors to be mounted on any screen surface.
 An analogue synthesizer converts the light input to sound waves.
 This device can be used in many different configurations and feeds from any light sources.
 Even if L.S.D can be controlled by any light source, its design is aimed at screen reading/listening.

-This project has also developed as a street intervention (urban hacking) by placing several L.S.D into public spaces.
+This project has developed as a street intervention (urban hacking) by placing several L.S.D into public spaces.

 * Commensalism: in ecology, commensalism is a kind of symbiotic relationship between two organisms where one benefits and the other is not significantly harmed or helped (like a bird living in a tree).
 The term derives from the English word commensal, meaning "sharing of food" in human social interaction; that word derives from the Latin com mensa, meaning "sharing a table".